Science and religion share a tumultuous history.

 Lloyd contests, however, that, "science is a modern category, not an ancient one: there is no one term that is exactly equivalent to our 'science' in Greek."[iv]
 Identifying a ubiquitous, uniform definition of science suggests an anachronism.

+The history of the term implies its tortuous evolution.[v]
 Although scholars often overlook the interim (between the Greek Hellenistic period and the Scientific Revolution), or consider science of the Middle and Late Middle Ages (during which the Renaissance occurred) inert, this period illustrates a crucial stage in the relationship between science and religion.

 Between the 1200s and the 1800s, natural philosophy nominally embodied the general practice of science (or the hiatus thereof).

+Natural philosophy, however, differed in essence from modern science, and existed as a unique apparatus.
 Scholars believe current perceptions of science originated in the nineteenth century (William Whewell initially coined the term scientist in 1833).

 Prior to that, men of science (often synonymous with 'men of faith') considered themselves students of 'natural philosophy' or 'natural history,' and practiced a much different form of investigation then their twenty-first-century counterparts.

 Examining the relationship between science and religion during the Renaissance then leads to a complex conclusion, as Peter Harrison of Bond University illustrates: "This claim has obvious ramifications for those whose concern lies with the past relationship between science and religion, for if it is true, such a relationship cannot be older than the nineteenth century."[vi]
 With its relatively recent classification as well-during the European Enlightenment-religion, concurrently, provides the same concerns.[vii]
+Recent debate among science historians over this difference stands to change the conventional view of the history of science.

 Traditional views pit natural philosophy in line with the direct succession of science, claiming distinctions only in the periods of time, and stages of scientific development.